Ayomide-Ade/workPro/README.md

 ## Overview

-The KareVault Internship Portal is a Laravel/Blade application that powers the end-to-end internship application process for KareVault — Nigeria's leading digital health and insurtech company.
-Applicants can apply for one of 8 available roles, track their application in real time, and receive decisions from the admin team.
+The KareVault Internship Portal handles the full internship application cycle for KareVault, a Nigerian digital health and insurtech company.
+Candidates apply for one of 8 open roles, monitor their progress in real time, and get notified of decisions through their personal dashboard.

 ---

 ## Features

 ### Applicant-Facing
-- Public landing page with programme details, benefits, roles, and application process
+- Public landing page covering programme details, benefits, available roles, and how to apply
-- Registration and login with profile submission (school, CGPA, department, state, role)
+- Registration and login with profile submission (school, CGPA, department, state, preferred role)
-- Personal dashboard showing live application status (Pending / Approved / Rejected)
+- Personal dashboard with live application status (Pending, Approved, or Rejected)
-- Visual progress timeline reflecting application stage
+- Visual progress timeline showing which stage the application is at
-- Submitted profile summary view
+- Read-only summary of the submitted profile

 ### Admin-Facing
-- Secure admin dashboard with application statistics (total, pending, approved, rejected)
+- Secure admin dashboard with a summary of application counts (total, pending, approved, rejected)
-- Filterable applicant table by status
+- Applicant table filterable by status with pagination
-- Paginated applicant list with name, email, school, state, role, and status
-- Individual applicant profile view with full details
+- Per-applicant profile page showing full submission details
-- Status update form (Pending → Approved / Rejected) with internal admin notes
+- Status update form with support for internal admin notes
-- Contextual flash messages (green for approved, red for rejected, amber for pending)
+- Colour-coded flash messages depending on the action taken (green for approved, red for rejected, amber for pending)

 ---